-With the demographic like that of India, it’s not very hard to grasp how difficult it must be for the underprivileged school-kids to keep up with their classes.
+With a demographic like that of India, it’s not very hard to grasp how difficult it must be for underprivileged school kids to keep up with their classes.
 These children come from families who do not have the means to provide them with the necessary gadgets for online classes.
 Cashify, with a few like-minded non-government organizations, stepped up to do the needful in this scenario.
 Our goal was simple, make smartphones available to as many kids as possible.

 We came up with a portal through which people could donate smartphones that they were no longer using.
 These devices, once in our hands, were refurbished and then systematically distributed to the needy.
 We are still continuing our efforts and with more and more donors joining us, we are reaching more children every day.
 Here’s what The Hindu BusinessLine has to say about it.

 Always on the quest to learn and share the knowledge.
 Big fan of books (but not the self help ones) specially fiction.
 A grammar Nazi who loves to eat, cook, travel and watching thunderstorms.